projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 All the PCI devices that are sharing the same GSI should be assigned to the same VM to avoid physical GSI sharing between multiple VMs.
-In logical partition mode or hybrid mode, the PCI devices assigned to pre-launched VM is statically predefined.
+In partitioned mode or hybrid mode, the PCI devices assigned to pre-launched VM is statically predefined.
 Developers should take care not to violate the rule.
 For post-launched VM, devices that don't support MSI, ACRN DM puts the devices